Kingdom of Germany

+Reference to a country called "Germany" would not be found in any official royal titles until 1508.
+Nevertheless, medieval writers still referred to the original core kingdom, which continued to have distinct character, using various terminology often derived from either the Latin geographical term Germania, or the medieval term Teutonicus which referred to the Germanic vernaculars spoken in most parts of the kingdom, in contrast to the Romance languages spoken in other Frankish territories.
+These terms didn't mean there was already a feeling of single shared national identity, although the shared characteristics eventually contributed to a "German" identity that developed in modern times.

+Although the original eastern Frankish kingdom expanded its reach beyond the original core duchies, and presented itself as a more international "Roman empire", the "Teutonic" lands remained the core of the empire and its administration in practical reality.
 The Archbishop of Mainz was ex officio arch-chancellor of Germany, as his colleagues the Archbishop of Cologne and Archbishop of Trier were, respectively, arch-chancellors of Italy and Burgundy.
 These titles continued in use until the end of the empire, but only the German chancery actually existed.
 The Archbishops of Mainz, Trier, Magdeburg and Salzburg also claimed to be primate of Germania.

-Distinct titulature for Germany, Italy and Burgundy, which traditionally had their own courts, laws, and chanceries, gradually dropped from use as the King/Emperor's influence outside of Germany waned and the German kingdom came to be identified with the Holy Roman Empire.
+Distinct titles for Germany, Italy and Burgundy, which traditionally had their own courts, laws, and chanceries, gradually dropped from use as the King/Emperor's influence outside of Germany waned and the German kingdom came to be identified with the Holy Roman Empire.
+In the 12th century, in order to stress the imperial and transnational character of their office, the emperors also began to employ the title rex Romanorum (king of the Romans) upon their election.

-Reigns were either dated from the day a ruler was elected king (Philip of Swabia, Rudolf of Habsburg) or crowned king (Otto IV, Henry VII, Louis IV, Charles IV).
-The election day became the starting date permanently with Sigismund.
-Throughout the Middle Ages, the King of Germany was known as "King of the Romans" from his election as king until the Pope crowned him Emperor in Rome.